SC-DevTeam/Pinocchio/README.md

 * patch [cr - coc - bb - hh - bs] [host] [key optional]

 Patchers.
-Actually only patch cr and coc would work.
+HayDay and BrawlStars are TODO.
 Extract libg from android device through adb, patch it (ONLY ARM) and upload it back.

 * proxy [cr - coc - bb - hh - bs]

 Proxies.
-Actually only proxy cr and coc would work.
+HayDay and BrawlStars are TODO.